Kerrnel/Hackintosh/README.md

 ```

 ```
-Refind is included in some of these - can discard if not multibooting
+Refind for multibooting is included +UTILITY+ and some scripts
 ```

 Latest OS - Ventura 13.0